01 October 2024

 With my students (I’m back row on the left) after my first ever self-designed training course (on Labour Relations).
 My KPA's included the lecturing of Military Leadership / Military Management / Labour Relations Strategy and Consulting for the SA Navy at the Military Training School, SAS Simonsberg, Simon’s Town and the SA Naval Staff College (for Naval Officer Training) in Muizenberg during the early 1990’s.

 Some of my (personal) biggest achievements were two Chief of the SA Navy Merit Awards for Labour Relations / Military Management Training (SAS Simonsberg), SADF Joint Senior Staff Officer College Labour Relations Course Selection (as a junior officer) - completed Summa Cum Laude (Pretoria).
-I was trusted with autonomy for continuous research / development of Classified Military Management training (for Navy Petty Officers and Warrant Officers Qualifying) curriculums and being selected as one of the youngest members to serve on the Chief of the SA Navy's Steering Committee for Military Management and Leadership Training (and the curriculum development / facilitation of civilian Labour Relations Training to current / future Naval Base Commanding Officers) Naval Officer Staff College (Muizenberg).
+I was trusted with the autonomy for continuous research / development of Classified Military Management training (for Navy Petty Officers and Warrant Officers Qualifying) curriculums and being selected as one of the youngest members to serve on the Chief of the SA Navy's Steering Committee for Military Management and Leadership Training (and the curriculum development / facilitation of civilian Labour Relations Training to current / future Naval Base Commanding Officers) Naval Officer Staff College (Muizenberg).

 It was an honour to work with some of the Navy's finest senior officers (during some of my assignments) who served as Commanding / Executive Officers on some of our Navy's most prestigious ships and / or shore units.
-Many retired years later as Real and Vice Admirals.
+Many retired years later as Rear and Vice Admirals.

 'Secretly' shaping my interest in Information Management and Technology

-As a Management and Social Science student I was unexpectedly awarded an international Curry Merit Award / Bursary at the end of my first year and was recruited (from my second year) by a covert Information Management and Technology agency involved in Secret and Top Secret national and international projects for the South African Defence Force (SADF).
-After some intense scrutiny I was granted an official SADF / SA Government Secret Clearance and over a three-year period was exposed to some of the best local Information Technology (IT) software engineers / computer systems in the country.
+As a Human Resource Management and Social Science student I was unexpectedly awarded an international Curry Merit Award / Bursary at the end of my first year and was subsequently recruited (from my second year) by a covert Information Management and Technology agency involved in Secret and Top Secret national and international projects for the South African Defense Force (SADF).
+After some intense scrutiny I was granted an official SADF / SA Government Intelligence Secret Clearance and over a three-year period was exposed to some of the best Information Technology (IT) software engineers / computer systems in the country.
 What was quite ironic (to keep a secret) was the many days I attended lectures in full business attire - under the pretense of working as a part-time sales representative.
-I was prohibited from talking to anyone (via Classified / Secret Non-Disclosure Agreement) about the existence and / or my affiliation to the agency - and I worked there most afternoons, evenings and weekends.
-At least my best friend (as a naval officer) who worked via the SADF for the same agency at times was aware of my 'clandestine occupation'.

-My first postgraduate majors included Applied Industrial Psychology, Compensation Management, Human Resource Development and Organisational Behavior.
+My first postgraduate majors included Applied Industrial Psychology, Compensation Management, Human Resource Development and Organisational Behaviour.
 At the same time (while working at the agency) I developed a stupendous interest in the fast-developing global semiconductor industry with specific reference to the 'brain of the PC' - the Central Processing Unit (CPU).
 An early personal 'AI' interest I suppose, in terms of executing specific human / logic instructions via the CPU (chip) through programmed purpose; the Arithmetic Logic Unit, Control Unit and the Storage Unit (memory) functionality.
-I was fascinated by the idea that such a tiny wafer of semiconducting material with an embedded electronic circuit could potentially change the way we apply quantitative analysis, business communication and general office productivity.
+I was fascinated by the idea that such a tiny wafer of semiconducting material with an embedded electronic circuit could potentially change the way we apply a broad spectrum of quantitative analysis, electronic communication and general office / personal productivity.
 With almost a million transistors at the time on each chip and increasing with every new CPU generation (thanks to Gordon Moore of Intel's scientific observation that eventually became Moore's Law - that the number of transistors in an integrated circuit doubles about every two years) - this evolution had a significant impact on the continuous global scientific, engineering, business, socio-economic, technology and digital communication efficiency since the 1960s.

-Higher data transfer rates became an essential requirement for desktop / server information processing and for enabling digital communication / networking between computer systems (not just intra-corporate, but across industries and the fast-developing international private / public digital global landscape).
+Higher data transfer rates became an ever-increasing essential requirement for desktop / server information processing and for enabling digital communication / networking between computer systems (not just intra-corporate, but across industries and the fast-developing international private / public digital global landscape).
 A rapid demand for IT skills, systems, products, services and subsequent growth in electronic commerce redefined (digital) workflows for the continuous increase in (global) corporate competitiveness.
-Faster, reliable and scalable computing / networking bandwidth throughput pushed semiconductor manufacturing performance requirements for increased individual and corporate efficiency.
+Faster, reliable and scalable computing / networking bandwidth pushed semiconductor manufacturing performance requirements for increased individual and corporate efficiency.
 During the 1990s the revolutionary development of the new 'digital economy' via the Internet accelerated change to strategic / operational analytical decision-making for increased competitive advantages and efficiency.
 These 'inflection points' benefited SMEs and large multi-national / international corporates alike.
-Many governments across the world started vigorous research and application in terms of various regulatory changes, updating international trading standards and defining new cyber security risk protocols.
-'Who is spying on who...?'
-Suddenly, international business / economics became very enticing subjects to study and / or to lecture - right through the retail dot-com imploding during the early 2000s.
+Many government agencies across the world started vigorous research and (software) application developments in terms of various regulatory changes, updating international trading standards and defining new cyber security risk protocols.
+'Who is spying on who..?'
+Suddenly, international business / economics became very enticing subjects to study and / or to lecture - right through the retail dot-com implosion during the early 2000s.
 All very exhilarating indeed for anybody remotely interested in semiconductors, silicon processor (CPU) processing, increased productivity and making lots of money (or losing it after the dot-com crash).

 “A strategic inflection point is a time in the life of business when its fundamentals are about to change. that change can mean an opportunity to rise to new heights.
 But it may just as likely signal the beginning of the end” ― Andy Grove, Intel